 The Call on hand under the programme action line "Transnational Cooperative RTD Projects" provides a framework for cooperation projects between innovative Austrian enterprises and international partners.
-Furthermore, the possibility for Austrian partners to participate in the MNT ERA-Net Call 2009 is ensured.
+Furthermore, the possibility for Austrian partners to participate in the MNT-ERA.NET Call 2010 is ensured.
 Thus both internationalisation and competitiveness are strengthened by exchanging know-how and building up the competence of the Austrian players.
-Proposals from all fields of nanosciences and nanotechnologies can be submitted, but there may be a thematic restriction in case a project is embedded in a European Research Area Network (ERA-NET), or the MNT ERA-NET respectively.
+Proposals from all fields of nanosciences and nanotechnologies can be submitted, but there may be a thematic restriction in case a project is embedded in an European Research Area Network (ERA-NET), or the MNT-ERA.NET respectively.

-This 2nd Call 2009 has a total budget of euro 1 million and is open to all kinds of Transnational Projects fulfilling the requirements of the present Call.
+This 3rd Call 2010 has a total budget of euro 1 million and is open to all kinds of transnational projects fulfilling the requirements of the present Call.